m31coding/M31.FluentAPI/README.md

 As of 2023 code generation with Roslyn is still a relatively new feature but is already supported quite well in Visual Studio and Rider.
 Since code generation is potentially triggered with every single key stroke, there are sometimes situations where the code completion index of the IDE does not keep up with all the changes.

-In particular, if your IDE indicates that there are errors in your code but it compiles and runs just fine, try the following things:
+In particular, if your IDE visually indicates that there are errors in your code but it compiles and runs just fine, try the following things:

 - Rebuild the project or the whole solution
 - Unload and reload the project